oracle/cloud-native-devops-workshop/microservices/CloudNative300.md

     ![](images/300/image045.png)

-- Click on URL to bring up the application.
+- Click on URL or copy and paste the URL into the address bar of a new tab to bring up the application.

     ![](images/300/image046.png)